CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 ### Configure NTP

 NTP starts at boot by default on the switch and the NTP configuration includes default servers.
 For additional information, see {{<link url="Network-Time-Protocol-NTP" text="NTP">}}.
 To configure additional NTP servers, include the following commands in your ZTP script.
-This example adds the server `4.cumulusnetworks.pool.ntp.org` in the `default` VRF:
+This example adds the server `4.cumulusnetworks.pool.ntp.org`:

 ```
-nv set service ntp default server 4.cumulusnetworks.pool.ntp.org iburst on
+nv set system ntp server 4.cumulusnetworks.pool.ntp.org iburst enabled
 nv config apply
 ```